-With the beautiful Collier Park Golf as the backdrop, the facility will integrate with the traditional 27 hole course facilities, which will be retained with shorter format golf options.
+With the beautiful golf course as the backdrop, the facility will integrate with the traditional 27 hole course facilities and provide shorter format golf options.
 The area adjacent to the existing club house will provide a new, double storey technology based driving range and an improved short game practice area.
 The spectacular new mini-golf course will also form part of the new facility.

 The RAF will be a unique and vibrant destination for all members of the community to enjoy.

 Feasibility concept designs are indicative of how the RAF might look.
 They are for representation purposes only and subject to variance.
 The project is not yet at the detailed design stage.

 - Café and restaurant